Nucet

 Nucet ([nuˈtʃet]; Diófás) is a town in Bihor County, western Transylvania, Romania.
 Its name means "walnut trees" both in Romanian and Hungarian.
 It administers two villages, Băița (Rézbánya) and Băița-Plai.

+Geography

+The town is situated at an altitude of 410 m, on the banks of the river Crișul Băița.
+It lies in the western foothills of the Bihor Mountains, at the edge of the Apuseni Natural Park.
+It is located at the southern extremity of Bihor County, 90 km southeast of the county seat, Oradea, on the border with Alba County.
+Nucet is crossed by national road DN75, which starts near Ștei, 10 km to the northwest, and runs to Câmpeni (the capital of Țara Moților), 62 km to the southeast, and on to Turda, where it joins DN1.

-The uranium-producing Băița mine is located on the territory of the commune.
+The uranium-producing Băița mine is located on the territory of Nucet.

 Demographics

-Nucet has a population of 2,148 (2011 census), made up of Romanians (89.57%), Hungarians (3.44%), Roma (3.77%), and Germans (0.27%).
-It is the smallest town in Bihor County and the second smallest town in Romania; only Băile Tușnad is smaller than Nucet.
+Nucet is the smallest town in Bihor County and the second smallest town in Romania; only Băile Tușnad is smaller than Nucet.
+At the 2011 census, it had a population of 2,148, made up of Romanians (89.57%), Hungarians (3.44%), Roma (3.77%), and Germans (0.27%).
+At the 2021 census, the town had a population of 1,987; of those, 89.03% were Romanians and 3.72% Roma.